Walt Dropo: Youth

 Dropo's Serbian parents emigrated from Trebinje, then part of the Kingdom of Yugoslavia (now part of Bosnia and Herzegovina), to start a new life.
 His father, Sava, worked at the local textile mill while also running their Connecticut family farm.
 Walter was raised in Moosup, Connecticut, where he played sandlot baseball with his brothers Milton and George, and attended Plainfield High School in the Central Village district of Plainfield, Connecticut, before attending the University of Connecticut.

 College career

 While at the University of Connecticut Dropo played for the football, basketball and baseball teams.
 His college career was interrupted by World War II, and he served three years in the Army, including combat in Europe.
 Dropo left UConn as the school's all-time leading scorer in basketball.
 Dropo was drafted in the first round of the 1947 BAA Draft by the Providence Steamrollers with the fourth overall pick.
-Dropo was also drafted by the Chicago Bears in the 9th round of the 1946 NFL draft.
+Dropo was also drafted 74th overall by the Chicago Bears in the ninth round of the 1946 NFL draft.